What Rights Do Grandparents Have In Tennessee?

 When considering the best interests and well-being of a child, family court judges in Tennessee almost always side with the parents.
 However, when the parents are absent, unwilling or unable to care for their children, it is often best for a grandparent to step in and take care of the child.

-At Law Office of Meghan A. Bodie, we dedicate our practice in Knoxville to children across Tennessee.
-We believe in doing what is best for our children, and that includes standing up for grandparents’ rights.
+At Law Office of Meghan A. Bodie, I dedicate my practice in Knoxville to children across Tennessee.
+I believe in doing what is best for the children, and that includes standing up for grandparents’ rights.

 Looking To Adopt Your Grandchild?

-If you are not looking to adopt your grandchildren, there are very little rights you may have as a grandparent in regards to custody or visitation.
-However, when the well-being of the child is at stake, we do all we can to do what’s best for the child.
+If you are not looking to adopt your grandchildren, there are very few rights you may have as a grandparent in regards to custody or visitation.
+However, when the well-being of the child is at stake, I do all I can to do what’s best for the child.

 To discuss what rights you have as a grandparent and to explore what may be best for your grandchild, schedule a consultation with our compassionate family lawyers.
 Call 865-643-8626 to set up your appointment, or reach out to us online to get started.